mrlt8/docker-wyze-bridge/README.md

 Has only been tested on MacOS, but should work on most x64 systems.

----
+## Usage

-#### Usage
+git clone this repo, edit the docker-compose.yml with your wyze credentials, then run `docker-composer up`.

-git clone this repo, edit the docker-compose.yml with your wyze credentials, then run `docker composer up`.
+Once you're happy with your config you can use `docker-compose up -d` to run it in detached mode.

----
+## URLs

-#### URLs
+`camera-nickname` is the name of the camera set in the Wyze app and are converted to lower case with hyphens in place of spaces.

-`camera-nickname` is the name of the camera set in the Wyze app and is in lower case with hyphens in place of spaces. e.g. 'Front Door' would be `/front-door`
+e.g. 'Front Door' would be `/front-door`

 - RTMP:
 ```